Get in Touch

 Audience

-• Developers and automation engineers looking to create AI-powered assistants and internal tooling
+• Developers and automation engineers looking to build AI-powered assistants and internal tooling

-• IT and operations professionals seeking to automate repetitive support and administrative tasks
+• IT and operations professionals aiming to automate recurring support and administrative tasks

-• Technical product owners and team leads assessing self-hosted AI agent solutions
+• Technical product owners and team leads evaluating self-hosted AI agent solutions

 7 Hours